cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Stella Chess and Alexander Thomas (1982)**

 * New York Longitudinal Study investigating effects of early infant temperament on subsequent development
-* Infants classified into four groups based on temperament: difficult, slow-to-warm, easy, cannot classify
+* **Infants classified into four groups based on temperament**: difficult, slow-to-warm, easy, cannot classify
 * Temperament made significant contribution to development, parenting style did not significantly correlate with ease or difficulty
 * Notion of "poor fit" between parent and infant temperaments

 **Responses to Kagan and Chess**

-* Sroufe's Minnesota 28 Longitudinal Study: included data on heredity, temperament, and quality of early attachment
+* **Sroufe's Minnesota 28 Longitudinal Study**: included data on heredity, temperament, and quality of early attachment
 * Quality of early attachment and maternal behavior accounted for greater portion of variance than temperament
-* Belsky and Isabella (1988): mother's temperament, not infant's, correlated with infant's pattern of attachment in SS
+* **Belsky and Isabella (1988)**: mother's temperament, not infant's, correlated with infant's pattern of attachment in SS
 * Both temperament and early attachment relationship contribute to later development and emergence of psychopathology in adulthood

 **Robust Findings on Attachment Patterns**

-* Four prototypical child patterns of attachment: secure, avoidant, ambivalent/resistant, disorganized
+* **Four prototypical child patterns of attachment**: secure, avoidant, ambivalent/resistant, disorganized
 * Remain relatively stable across time unless altered by unusual life circumstances such as divorce, family dysfunction, or extreme stress

 ### The Role of the Father